-Barrowford will play a supporting role to the larger towns of Nelson and Colne, by offering an up-market niche retailing experience.
-New employment opportunities, such as those provided by the Riverside Business Park, will be key to the growth in the M65 Corridor.
-The development of housing, retail and other services in Barrowford will be on a scale appropriate to its size and function.
+Barrowford will play a key role in supporting growth in the M65 Corridor, whilst continuing to offer an up-market niche retailing experience.
+New housing and employment opportunities, such as those provided by the Riverside Business Park, will be important to support continued development and growth in the M65 Corridor.